Java-djr1-IntroI/Assign03TProtein/README.md

 5\) Convert the mRNA string into a protein.

-The main challenge of this problem is the design.
-Think well defined functions that have one purpose!!!!!
+The main challenge of this problem is the design!!!!!

-The output from your program is:
+The output from your program is to look exactly like the following:

 <pre>
 Protein Creation